 - 1. Know all the rules and regulations for student behavior made by school authorities and seek interpretations of all items not understood. - 2.
-Accept responsibility for his/her own actions. - 3.
-Recognize that by law the teacher serves in place of the parent, while he/she is in school. - 4.
+Accept responsibility for his/her own actions. - Recognize that by law the teacher serves in place of the parent, while he/she is in school. - 4.
 Recognize that teacher and administrative authority extends beyond the classroom and to all school-related activities. - 5.
-Regular punctual school attendance and conscientious effort in the classroom are essential to learning. - 6.
-Maintain standards of cleanliness and dress that meet reasonable standards of health and safety so as not to cause disruption of the educational process. - 7.
-Contribute information in matters relating to health, safety and welfare of the school community and protection of school property. - 8.
+Be aware that by law, minors are compelled to attend school until 17 years of age and that regular punctual school attendance and conscientious effort in the classroom are essential to learning. - 6.
+Maintain standards of cleanliness and dress that meet reasonable standards of health and safety so as not to cause disruption of the educational process.

+- 7. Contribute information in matters relating to health, safety and welfare of the school community and protection of school property. - 8.
 Respect and protect school property and the property of others. - 9.
 See that all school communications are taken home to the parent. - 10.
 Be honest and ethical.